 As I mentioned earlier, Japan has amazing transportation systems.
 You can charge one of the many transportation cards available in Japan with a set amount (often this will be reimbursed by your company if you work in Japan).

-Many people use ICOCA cards or Suika cards, but some people still use paper tickets from the train station ticket machines.
+Many people use ICOCA cards or Suica cards, but some people still use paper tickets from the train station ticket machines.
 You should spend about JPY10,000 a month for public transportation, depending on your commute to and from work.

 Taxis and buses are also an option, although most Japanese people own bikes that they use for commuting and everyday tasks.